aidenkoog/awesome-app-architecture/flutter-app/README.md

 - 2023/04/16 : Added drawer to be shown on the right side of the screen when the button, 'add customer' in first tab screen is pressed
 - 2023/04/16 : Added drawer ui to be shown when a button in the screen corresponding to each tab is pressed
 - 2023/04/16 : Added circle loading indicator to be shown when login button is pressed
+- 2023/04/16 : Added circle loading indicator about each tab event in home and Added code that refreshes webpage when home title is pressed

 #### How To Setup Environment